Four Radio Interviews with Jeremy Griffith from the many he gave during the 2003 launch of his Australasian bestselling book A Species In Denial

 Gareth: But religion does offer answers for many people.

 Jeremy: I agree that all the great truths are fully present in religious texts but those truths are presented in abstract, metaphysical terms.
 There had to come a time when those truths would be able to be explained in first principle scientific terms, a time when rational understanding and explanation would be able to demystify religious metaphysical descriptions, dogma and mysticism.
 The unravelling point of the entire mystery of the human situation is the issue of the human condition, the issue of our contradictory natures, why are we the way we are.
 Self-knowledge has been the holy grail of the whole human journey.
 The cartoonist Michael Leunig once drew a cartoon of a person standing on a hill overlooking an immense city and he’s peering through this telescope at the city below him and written on the side of the telescope is the word ‘Understandascope’.
-That pretty well sums the situation up, we’ve never been able to make sense of ourselves and our world, we have needed an understandascope, and that is what my book is, an understandascope for the human condition.
+That pretty well sums the situation up, we’ve never been able to make sense of ourselves and our world, we have needed an understandascope, and that is what my book presents, an understandascope for the human condition.

 Gareth: Let me ask you, when we make sense of ourselves through reading your book how will things be different to what they are now?